 Our competitors' discs, with cyanine dye, begin to deteriorate after only 20 hours and fail at 65 hours.

-Archival Gold is produced with Phthalocyanine dye under strict manufacturing conditions which insure that data
+Archival Gold is produced with Phthalocyanine dye under strict manufacturing conditions insure data

-is safely preserved per each Archival Gold disc tested to last from 100 years to 300 years under normal conditions.
+is preserved per each disc, is as tested to last from 100 years to 300 years under normal conditions.

 Archival Gold is Lab Tested for Aging and Endurance with Extreme HIgh and Low Temperatures